deepdoctection/deepdoctection/docs/tutorials/datasets_and_eval_notebook.md

 ## Dataset

-In **deep**doctection, there is a module `datasets` available that allows you to use some public datasets for training and sampling straight away.
-They might also help you by providing examples if you want to make you custom dataset ready for **deep**doctection.
+In **deep**doctection, there is a module `datasets` available that allows you to use some public datasets straight away.
+They might also help you by providing examples if you want to make your custom dataset ready for **deep**doctection.

 ```python
 import deepdoctection as dd

 from matplotlib import pyplot as plt
 ```